Chris Brown Silences Rihanna Dating Claims After Following Her BFF On Instagram

 A post shared by The Shade Room (@theshaderoom) on

-“Wonder what Chris Brown is up to? *side eye emoji*,” The Shade Room captioned its post alongside a photo of Rihanna and Melissa Forde as well as the notification showing that Brown is now officially following the photographer on the social media site.
+“Wonder what Chris Brown is up to? *side eye emoji*,” the Shade Room captioned its post alongside a photo of Rihanna and Melissa Forde as well as the notification showing that Brown is now officially following the photographer on the social media site.

 Once the Rihanna dating rumors began circulating on social media, Chris Brown was swift to shut down the newly emerged reunion claims while also telling followers not to “get too excited” over his decision to follow Forde on Instagram.